openstack/manila/doc/source/devref/development.environment.rst

 ====================================

-This page describes how to setup a working Python development environment that can be used in developing cinder on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with git.
+This page describes how to setup a working Python development environment that can be used in developing manila on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with git.
 Refer to GettingTheCode_ for additional information.

 .. _GettingTheCode: http://wiki.openstack.org/GettingTheCode

-Following these instructions will allow you to run the cinder unit tests.
-If you want to be able to run cinder (i.e., launch VM instances), you will also need to install libvirt and at least one of the `supported hypervisors`_.
-Running cinder is currently only supported on Linux, although you can run the unit tests on Mac OS X. See :doc:`../quickstart` for how to get a working version of OpenStack Compute running as quickly as possible.
+Following these instructions will allow you to run the manila unit tests.
+If you want to be able to run manila (i.e., launch VM instances), you will also need to install libvirt and at least one of the `supported hypervisors`_.
+Running manila is currently only supported on Linux, although you can run the unit tests on Mac OS X. See :doc:`../quickstart` for how to get a working version of OpenStack Compute running as quickly as possible.